njazz/tilde/README.md

 Key concepts / roadmap for this project:
 -----------------------------

-   - Seperate UI 'client' and 'server' parts of the application.
+   - Separate UI 'client' and 'server' parts of the application.
    For now the app is built as 'pd-server' and the gui (tilde~) itself.
 Later it is supposed to have the possibility to split these parts over the network, to have no-gui option etc.
    - Separate UI classes for client side with simple communication with puredata objects
    - MVC architecture for 'client' app